Sensitivity requirement for control system tuning

 Create a requirement that specifies a maximum sensitivity of 0.1 (10%) at frequencies below 5 rad/s.
 Configure the requirement to apply only to the second and third plant models.

 Req = TuningGoal.Sensitivity('u',0.1); Req.Focus = [0 5]; Req.Models = [2 3];

-You can use Req as an input to looptune or systune when tuning a control system that has a loop-opening location called 'u'.
+You can use Req as an input to looptune or systune when tuning a control system that has an analysis point called 'u'.
 Setting the Focus property limits the application of the requirement to frequencies between 0 and 5 rad/s.
 Setting the Models property restricts application of the requirement to the second and third models in an array, when you use the requirement to tune an array of control system models.